A guide To Social Media Marketing For Business

 Maybe you’re not quite in the big leagues, but you can try reaching out to so-called ‘micro-influencers’, users with a couple of thousand followers who can boost your numbers and their own in turn.

-It might not guarantee you millions of views, but it’s a small boost that, performed regularly and with the appropriate accounts, can really help drum up more business – users that follow influencers are likely to be easily, well, influenced, after all.
+It might not ensure you millions of views, but it’s a small boost that, performed regularly and with the appropriate accounts, can really help drum up more business – users that follow influencers are likely to be easily, well, influenced, after all.

 Use Shopping Features – Become ‘Shoppable’